theAlgorithmist/TSProgrammingTestProblems/README.md

 Part 3: If we look at top-left and bottom-right as starting points, the only things that are different in the code are start/end position, start/end values for loops, and a direction value.
 So, these cases could be combined into one method.
 Since the accumulated values structure is cloned from the original grid, it could be transposed or flipped about a vertical axis during this process.
 This results in top-right being the same as the original top-left algorithm.
 Bottom-left is the same as the original bottom-right.
 So, one method could be used to handle all four cases with some preprocessing.
 This favors reusability over both time and space complexity.

 Note:  I'm in a pretty heavy time crunch at present, so only the solution to part 1 is implemented and tested.
 Placeholders are in place for part 2.

+## Folder: factorial

+Source: Email

+Problem:  Write the code to compute n! without a loop.

+Solution: Sounds like one of those whiteboard exercises.
+I suspect what the interviewer is looking for is the classic recursive method that involves a _fact()_ or _factorial()_ function that takes n as an argument and returns 1 if n is equal to one or _n*fact(n-1)_ otherwise (just Google it).
+I've enclosed this code along with the old-school loop if you want to do a performance comparison.
+It isn't long after n = 100 that the maximum number limit will be reached, so something on the order of a hundred multiplies is, after all, pretty efficient.

+It is also possible to use the Gamma function, G(x), in which case n! = G(n+1), but I would never recommend this in production.
+Typical practice is to use a Lanczos approximation of log(G(x)) which requires a call to Math.exp and another to Math.round for the result.
+There is approximation error in addition to rounding error and I believe this method will fail as quickly as n = 13.
+The code is included for experiementation, but try it at home and not at work :)

+And, don't forget the edge case, 0! = 1 by definition.

+## Folder: repeatingdecimal

+Source: Email

+Problem:  Write a function that takes an input string that represents a number with a repeating sequence after the decimal, i.e. '1.454545 or 2.0356356' .
+The digits in the repeat sequence may be presumed to be unique.
+The sequence will be repeated at least once and possibly more.
+Return the two integers that allow this number to be represented as a fraction or null if no repeat sequence exists after the decimal.
+Accept a boolean argument that, if true, causes the fraction to be returned in reduced form.
+This value should default to false.

+Solution: This was presented as a homework problem, I'm presuming for an EdTech company.
+Lest you think I'm doing someone's homework for them, there is typically a month or more lag between problem submission and inclusion in this repo.

+Now, I do like several aspects of this problem.
+First, it's tractable and of reasonable length.
+It is unlikely that someone will know exactly how to approach every step in the problem, so that forces the candidate to do a lookup on Google.
+Let's be realistic in that no one remembers (or knows) how to do **everything** off the top of their head.
+Performing online research, then 'figuring it out and getting the job done' is a very important skill.
+It also provides an opportunity for the candidate to demonstrate if they can write code that others can easily deconstruct and possibly modify in the future.

+There may be a very clever RegEx pattern to look up the repeating sequence, but I'm not a clever RegEx person.
+I use RegEx infrequently and typically copy-pasta something I've done in the past.
+So, my approach may be more verbose than necessary.
+The final aspect I like about this problem is that there are subtle numerical issues due to the fact that the repeat sequence may not be repeated with sufficient frequency to obtain desired accuracy from direct floating-point computation.

 ### Contributions